BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 5.Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

-A commit is a snapshot of a project at a given time, recording all changes made to the files.
 To make your first commit:

-Initialize a Git repository with git init.
+*Initialize a Git repository with git init.

-Add files to the staging area using git add ..
+*Add files to the staging area using git add ..

-Create a commit with git commit -m "Initial commit".
+*Create a commit with git commit -m "Initial commit".

-Push the commit to GitHub using git push.
+*Push the commit to GitHub using git push.

+Commits are record changes to one or more files in your branch.

 Commits help track changes and maintain a clear history of the project, making it easier to revert to previous states if necessary.